rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 npm install pg sequelize --save
 {{< /highlight >}}

-Now you can create models for your the user and message domains.
+Now you can create models for the user and message domains.
 Models are usually the data access layer in applications.
 Then, set up your models with Sequelize to make read and write operations to your PostgreSQL database.
 The models can then be used in GraphQL resolvers by passing them through the context object to each resolver.
 These are the essential steps:

 * Creating a model for the user domain
 * Creating a model for the message domain